menuclose

 tastytrade logotastytrade

-Even though this is a mobile app guide, tastytrade earns the top spot because it’s not just good for options trading, it’s built for it.
+Built for options traders, top to bottom.
+Even though this is a mobile app guide, tastytrade earns the top spot because it is not just good for options trading, it is built for it.
 No other platform is as deeply committed to serving options traders, from strategy construction to execution to education.
-Options are at the heart of tastytrade’s platform, and that focus carries over beautifully to the mobile app.
+Options are at the heart of tastytrade's platform, and that focus carries over beautifully to the mobile app.
+Even the equity order ticket displays probability of profit and delta, which speaks to how tastytrade encourages every trader to think in options-aware terms.

-Platform and tools: I’ll be honest, I’ve always been hesitant to trade complex strategies on a mobile app, but tastytrade changed that.
+A mobile options chain that sets the bar.
+I have always been hesitant to trade complex strategies on a mobile app, but tastytrade changed that.
 The well-designed trade ticket makes it easy to toggle between option chains, adjust strikes and expirations, and visualize trades on a probability curve.
+The mobile options chain offers 22 customizable columns including all the Greeks, IV, and probabilities, plus a curve mode for serious analysis.
+You can build a multi-leg trade directly from the chain and see net Greeks, POP, and buying power impact in one place.

-Mobile app: The app’s interface is fast, responsive, and packed with trader-focused features.
+A trader-first mobile experience.
+The app is fast, responsive, and packed with trader-focused features.
 You can monitor earnings, scan movers and dividends, view market performance, and sync watchlists across devices.
-Real-time quotes come loaded with insights like IV rank and SPY correlation, customizable by symbol.
+Real-time quotes come loaded with insights like IV rank and SPY correlation, all customizable by symbol.

-Where tastytrade really sets itself apart is education: through tastylive, you get access to livestreamed market commentary, actionable trade ideas, and strategy breakdowns that are actually entertaining.
-Whether you're placing a basic put or building a broken wing butterfly, tastytrade’s mobile app delivers a seamless, pro-level trading experience.
-It’s the closest thing to carrying a full trading deck in your pocket.
+Education that lives where you trade.
+Where tastytrade really sets itself apart is education.
+Through tastylive, you get access to livestreamed market commentary, actionable trade ideas, and strategy breakdowns that are actually entertaining.

-Best for data-driven options traders - Interactive Brokers (IBKR)
+2. Interactive Brokers (IBKR) - Best for data-driven options traders

 Interactive Brokers logoInteractive Brokers

-IBKR Mobile is one of the most comprehensive trading apps I’ve ever tested.
-Almost everything from the desktop experience is here — detailed quotes, synced watchlists, advanced trade tickets, and even recurring investments can be set up directly in the app.
+One of the most comprehensive trading apps available.
+IBKR Mobile is one of the most comprehensive trading apps I have ever tested.
+Almost everything from the desktop experience carries over, including detailed quotes, synced watchlists, advanced trade tickets, and even recurring investments that can be set up directly in the app.

-Platform and tools: Now, more importantly, options.
-I rarely trade options on mobile because it’s usually clunky, slow, and stripped of the tools I need.
-But with IBKR Mobile, I might actually change my stance.
-The options chain is clean and easy to navigate, making it easy to trade directly from the chain.
-Plus, the Options Wizard and Analyzer are fully integrated, giving me all the metrics I look for, including the Greeks, probability models, and even volatility data, all in one mobile experience.
+A serious mobile options experience.
+I rarely trade options on mobile because it is usually clunky, slow, and stripped of the tools I actually need.
+IBKR Mobile changes that.
+The options chain is clean and easy to navigate, with the ability to trade directly from the chain itself.
+The Options Wizard and Analyzer are fully integrated, giving you the metrics that matter most, including the Greeks, probability models, and volatility data, all in a single mobile experience.

-Mobile app: The app is built for serious traders who want depth and control without sacrificing mobility.
-While the interface isn’t as beginner-friendly as tastytrade or Firstrade, if you’re a data-driven options trader who knows what you need and where to find it, IBKR gives you the full toolkit in the palm of your hand.
+Built for serious traders.
+The app is designed for traders who want depth and control without sacrificing mobility.
+The interface is not as beginner-friendly as tastytrade or Firstrade, but if you are a data-driven options trader who knows what you need and where to find it, IBKR puts the full toolkit in the palm of your hand.

 Firstrade logoFirstrade

-Options traders, take note: Firstrade’s mobile app delivers an experience that rivals platforms built specifically for options trading.
-Packing advanced tools into a clean, mobile-first interface without sacrificing usability isn’t easy, but Firstrade pulls it off beautifully.
+A mobile experience that punches above its weight.
+Options traders, take note: Firstrade's mobile app delivers an experience that rivals platforms built specifically for options trading.
+Packing advanced tools into a clean, mobile-first interface without sacrificing usability is not easy, but Firstrade pulls it off well.
+The app feels sleek and modern, and it manages to make finding what you need on the go straightforward, which is not always the case with broker apps.

-For now, if you're trading single-legged calls and puts, Firstrade offers one of the cleanest, most functional mobile experiences out there, which is an impressive feat for a platform that isn’t exclusively options-focused.
+Strong choice for single-leg traders.
+If you are trading single-leg calls and puts, Firstrade offers one of the cleanest, most functional mobile experiences available.
+That is impressive for a platform that is not exclusively options-focused.

 Fidelity logoFidelity

-Add in Fidelity’s Trading Strategy Desk, staffed with licensed professionals offering personalized support and live events, and you’ve got one of the most comprehensive options platforms for income-focused investors.
+OptionsPlay integration and pro support.
+Fidelity also integrates OptionsPlay, which surfaces trade ideas, flags risks like upcoming earnings or potential assignment, and suggests exit or roll strategies.
+Pair that with Fidelity's Trading Strategy Desk, staffed with licensed professionals offering personalized support and live events, and you have one of the more comprehensive options platforms for income-focused investors.

-Best app for basic options trading - WeBull
+5. Webull - Best app for basic options trading

 Webull logoWebull

-Webull is a solid choice for beginners looking to get hands-on with options trading, especially if you’re the type who learns by doing.
-The platform offers commission-free options trading, real-time data, and a clean, intuitive options chain that’s easy to navigate whether you’re on mobile or desktop.
+A hands-on platform for beginner options traders.
+Webull is a solid choice for beginners who learn by doing, offering commission-free options trading, real-time data, and a clean options chain that is easy to navigate on mobile or desktop.
+Additionally, the paper trading mode lets you test strategies without risking real capital.

 FAQs